 Basically, it’s an insurance policy your employer must carry to make sure that employees injured at work can obtain necessary medical treatment and financial assistance for lost wages, plus additional compensation for any work-related injury, sickness, or disease that causes total or partial impairment to work.
-Workers’ compensation is available regardless of fault when the injury arises out of, and in the course of, employment.
+South Carolina Workers’ Compensation is available regardless of fault when the injury arises out of, and in the course of, employment.

 By law, every South Carolina employer with four or more full-time employees must have workers compensation insurance.